Victoria Mboko: The Next Big Thing in Women’s Tennis?

 Ambitions & Future Potential

 Victoria Mboko has made it clear that her long-term goal is to establish herself among the top players on the WTA Tour and eventually compete for Grand Slam titles.
-Her sensational title run at the 2025 Canadian Open in Montreal — including wins over Gauff, Rybakina and Osaka — has proven she can perform under pressure on the biggest stages.
+Her sensational title run at the 2025 Canadian Open in Montreal — including wins over Gauff, Rybakina and Osaka — and her follow-up triumph in Hong Kong have proven she can perform under pressure on the biggest stages.

-Experts now view her as a legitimate Top 20 talent with potential to break into the Top 10 within the next 12 to 18 months.
-According to Tennis Canada, Mboko’s physical and mental development has accelerated faster than projected, positioning her as the national program’s next flagship star.
+Experts now view her as a legitimate Top 10 prospect after breaking into the Top 20 in late 2025.
+According to Tennis Canada, Mboko’s physical and mental development has accelerated faster than projected, positioning her as the national program’s new flagship star.

 “Victoria has the complete package: power, movement, and the mindset of a champion.